-Using the ADC Interrupt Flag as a trigger source makes the ADC start a new conversion as soon as the ongoing conversion has finished.
-The ADC then operates in Free Running mode, constantly sampling and updating the ADC Data Register.
-The first conversion must be started by writing a logical one to the ADSC bit in ADCSRA.
+In Free Running mode, the ADC is constantly sampling and updating the ADC Data Register.
+Free Running mode is selected by writing the ADFR bit in ADCSRA to one.
+The first conversion must be started by writing a logical one to the ADSC bit in ADC-SRA.
 In this mode the ADC will perform successive conversions independently of whether the ADC Interrupt Flag, ADIF is cleared or not.